 Now here is where things start to get crazy.

-They follow a freemium model and paid plans start at as low as $12 per month
+They follow a freemium model and paid plans to start at as low as $12 per month

-Stock videos, illustrations and music is difficult to find in the first place.
+Stock videos, illustrations, and music are difficult to find in the first place.
 Add on top of it exorbitant prices and ambiguous licensing terms and you are in for a bald scalp from pulling your hair.

-Envato elements is a one-stop-shop for all the creative assets you might need.
-Stock videos, music, sound effects, graphics, presentations, templates, WordPress themes and assets and even fonts can be found here at just $16.50 per month.
+Envato element is a one-stop-shop for all the creative assets you might need.
+Stock videos, music, sound effects, graphics, presentations, templates, WordPress themes and assets, and even fonts can be found here at just $16.50 per month.